Who officiates at the wedding?

 If one of the parties is a member of another faith tradition or of no faith tradition, there are permissions or dispensations for which there is a need to apply to the diocesan authorities.
 While this is in no way a major obstacle, it does require some paperwork, and more importantly some conversation regarding how the Catholic party plans to live out the faith and share it with your children.

-If the party who is of another faith desires to have a member of their clergy present for the ceremony, they are welcome and can work with the Catholic priest/deacon who is officiating to determine what role (if any) they will play in the ceremony, remembering that it is a Catholic ceremony.
+If the party who is of another faith desires to have a member of their clergy present for the ceremony, they are welcome and can work with Fr.
+Mike to determine what role (if any) they will play in the ceremony, remembering that it is a Catholic ceremony.

 Given the fact that this is an important moment in your life as well as a ceremony with civil law ramifications, there is paperwork to be filled out.
-The priest/deacon preparing you will submit all of the appropriate paperwork, but only after the couple has taken care of the paperwork they need to obtain.
-The priest/deacon will then submit the paperwork to their diocesan offices.
-This paperwork will then be forwarded to the Diocese of Raleigh, who in turn will forward the paperwork to the DCC.
+Fr.
+Mike will submit all of the appropriate paperwork, but only after the couple has taken care of the paperwork they need to obtain.
+Once all of the paperwork is complete, Fr.
+Mike will submit the paperwork to the Diocese of Raleigh, who will then forward the paperwork to the diocesan offices where the wedding will take place.
+They in turn will forward the paperwork to the parish where your wedding will take place.

 Catholics need to contact the parish where they were baptized no sooner than 6 months before the wedding date to obtain a Baptismal Certificate indicating that they were baptized and that they are free to marry (are not still married to someone else, have been ordained, etc.).
 While many Catholics may have the certificate from the actual day of their baptism, this is not what is needed.
 A certificate issued from the parish within 6 months of the wedding date is needed.
 When contacting the parish, have them forward the certificate to Fr.
 Mike directly.

 At the completion of the Pre Cana Workshop, the couple will receive a certificate indicating that they have finished the program.
-That certificate is to be forwarded to the priest/deacon preparing you as well.
+That certificate is to be forwarded to Fr.
+Mike as well.

 Planning the Ceremony

 The ceremony will require the attention of both of the spouses as you prepare for your wedding.
 A reminder that no wedding ceremony is perfect, and more importantly, this sacrament is a religious service that should reflect a decorum that is different from other types of celebrations.
-The DCC requires that you conform with all of the policies and procedures of Duke Chapel as stated in the paperwork that they will give you when you reserve the date.
-Duke Chapel will also assign a Wedding Director who will work in conjunction with the priest or deacon who will be officiating.
-To prepare for the ceremony, the priest preparing you may provide you with the book “Together for Life” which has all of the prayers and readings from which you can choose.
-If he does not, it can be purchased here.
+Please check with the Church where the wedding is taking place to understand specific guidelines for a wedding at that location.
+To prepare for the ceremony, we will issue you a book entitled “Together for Life” which has all of the prayers and readings from which you can choose.

 Music is an important dimension of a liturgical moment such as a wedding.
-You will need to coordinate the music through the Chapel organist David Arcus (his contact info is in your packet from Duke Chapel).
-If the wedding will take place within the context of the Mass, you will also need to reserve a Cantor thru the organist at an additional cost to you.
+You will need to coordinate the music through the music director at the parish where your wedding will take place.

 You will need to select a Lector(s) to read the following during the ceremony regardless of whether it is within a Mass or not: 1st Reading, Responsorial Psalm (unless sung by the cantor), 2nd Reading, and Prayer of the Faithful (Intercessions).
 You can have a number of people or just one person read these, taking into consideration that it may be unwise to ask someone to read in public who has never done that before.

-Other specifics of the ceremony you will review with Fr.
-Mike or the priest or deacon officiating as well as with your Wedding Coordinator.
+Other specifics of the ceremony you will review with the priest or deacon officiating.

-There is a fee that Duke Chapel charges for the use of the Chapel and for the organist.
-The DCC is not consulted in the determination of that fee, nor does it receive any amount of that fee.
+Consult the church where you will celebrate your wedding as there may be a fee structure for use of the Church.
 There is no fee for a sacrament in the Catholic Church.
 If you would like to make a donation to the DCC in honor of your wedding day and if you would like to make an offering to the priest/deacon who officiates, that is much appreciated and at your discretion.